MackHartley/RoundedProgressBar/README.md

     <br>
     <i>The demo app is also included in this repository under the 'app' directory</i>
 </p>

+Do you use `RoundedProgressBar` in your app?
+Consider adding a picture or GIF of your usage to [`who_uses_rpb.md`](https://github.com/MackHartley/RoundedProgressBar/blob/master/who_uses_rpb.md).
+This provides examples to developers on how the library is used and gives your app a bit of **free publicity!**

 # Gradle Setup ⚙️
 [![](https://jitpack.io/v/MackHartley/RoundedProgressBar.svg)](https://jitpack.io/#MackHartley/RoundedProgressBar)